nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Adds a Concert to the Concert Phone book.

+Format: `addc n/NAME a/ADDRESS d/DATE`

 - Date must be in the 'YYYY-MM-DD hhmm' format e.g `d/2025-01-21 1010`
-- FYI: If user were to add a date that does not exist, closest date in the same month will be added e.g. `31-04-2024 1159` will be stored as `30-04-2024 1159`
+- FYI: If user were to add a date that does not exist where the day is less than 32, closest date in the same month will be added e.g. `31-04-2024 1159` will be stored as `30-04-2024 1159`

-Format: `addc n/CONCERTNAME a/ADDRESS d/DATE`

 Examples: